avnet-iotconnect/iotc-azurertos-sdk/samples/mimxrt10xx-package/README.md

 Implement NXP MIMXRT10x0 boards with the iotc-azrtos-sdk.

 ## Project Setup Instructions
-* Open the MCUXpresso and "Download and install SDKs"
+* Open the MCUXpresso and on the *Welcome* screen, click "Download and install SDKs".
-* Select your board on the left screen and Add "Azure RTOS" on the bottom right screen, then install.
+* Select your board, then click the *Install* button.
-* In bottom left window, Click import ```SDK example```, select the board, and choose "azure_iot_embedded_sdk" under the azure_rtos_examples.
+* On the *Welcome* screen, click ```Import SDK Examples``` and click *Go straight to the Wizard*.
-* Set the standard library to NewlibNano(semihost) and enable "Use floating point version of printf" and "Use floating point version of scanf".
-Then click Finish.
+* Select your board, click *Next* and select "azure_iot_embedded_sdk" under the azure_rtos_examples and click *Next*.
-* Exclude the ```source``` folder from build or delete it in the project.
+* Set the standard library to *NewlibNano(semihost)* at the top of the screen and enable "Use floating point version of printf" and "Use floating point version of scanf".
+Then click *Finish*.
-* Import the iotc-azrtos-sdk project into the workspace as a library.
+* Exclude the ```source``` folder from build or delete it from the project.
-	Copy the iotc-azrtos-sdk into the workspace.
+* Download the project package from this repository and unzip it.
-	File -> Import -> General -> Existing Project into Workspace.
+* Select *File -> Import... -> General -> Existing Projects into Workspace* and click *Next*.

-	Select your workspace as the root directory and select the iotc-azrtos-sdk project.
+* Browse to where the package was unzipped and *Select* that folder and ensure that *iotc-azrtos-sdk* is checked.

-* Copy the "src" folder from Github into the project.
+* Copy the *src* folder from Github into the project.
 You can drag the folder and drop it onto the project's root directory in the Project Explorer.

 * Add ```path``` into the azure_iot_embedded_sdk project.
 	Property -> C/C++ Build -> Settings -> MCU C Compiler -> Includes.